noirello/pyorc/docs/api.rst

 .. staticmethod:: ORCConverter.to_orc(*args)

     Converts the high-level Python object to basic ORC type.
-Its arguments is a single Python object when the convert is bound to `date` or `timestamp`.
-The precision and scale are also passed to this method as integers, along with the object when it's bound to a decimal type, and the Writer's timezone as a ZoneInfo object when it's bound to a timestamp type.
+Its argument is a single Python object, when the convert is bound to `date` or `timestamp`.
+The precision and scale are also passed to this method as integers, along with the object when it's bound to a decimal type, and the Writer's timezone as a ZoneInfo object, when it's bound to a timestamp type.

     Expected return value: